patrickaregan/tech-index/index.md

 ### MongoDB

-MongoDB is a document, NoSQL, database.
+MongoDB is a document oriented, NoSQL, database.

 ### Python